 |Toxicity||Toxic to dogs and cats|

-For such stunning flowers, dahlias are actually pretty easy to grow.
-Similar to bulbed flowers, dahlias are grown from tubers, which can be started in early spring and then outdoors after all danger of frost (likewise, you can wait until the soil has warmed and dried a bit in the spring, then plant them directly outdoors).
+For such stunning flowers, dahlias are actually fairly easy to grow.
+Similar to many bulbed flowers, dahlias are grown from tubers, which can be started indoors in early spring and moved outdoors once the danger of frost has passed.
+(Likewise, you can wait until the soil has warmed and dried a bit in the spring, then plant them directly outdoors.)

 In order to flower well, dahlias need full sun, preferably at least six to eight hours a day.
-In hotter climates, (primarily USDA zones eight and up) they will do better with a bit of shade during the peak afternoon hours when the sun is especially hot, and therefore can risk burning the plants.
+In hotter climates (primarily USDA zones 8 and up) they will do better with a bit of shade during the peak afternoon hours, when the sun is especially hot and therefore can risk burning the plants.